Jorden-V/UnicornAttractor---Milestone-4/README.md

 - I used a number of automated tests in conjunction with coverage and manually tested the areas not covered.
 Below I have documented the manual tests.

+- Stripe payment testing.
+Please use the below information to test payments.
+1. Card number - 4242424242424242
+2. CVC - 111
+3. Expiry date - Any date in the future.

+1. Due to the below statement payments with be successful if a use provides a blank CVC.
+I have however added validation if a user was to enter an incorrect CVC.
+By default, passing address or CVC data with the card number causes the address and CVC checks to succeed.
+If this information isn't specified, the value of the checks is null.
+Any expiration date in the future is considered valid.
+You can also provide invalid card details to test specific error codes resulting from incorrect information being provided.
+For example:
+invalid_expiry_month: Use an invalid month (e.g., 13)
+invalid_expiry_year: Use a year in the past (e.g., 1970)
+invalid_cvc: Use a two digit number (e.g., 99).

 - Bugs, Features and Posts applications
 1. If comment form is valid, comment displays in detailed view and also increments comment count by 1 so i am able to display how many comments each item has.
 2. User is only able to upvote the same item once, if user attempts to upvote a second time an error message is displayed.